 Hip Hop legends include the Method Man, Redman, Cameron, Capodonna, Rae Kwon, Ghostface, Inspectah Deck, Doey Rock and Heltah Sheltah.
 The late 90’s into the turn of the century focused on the underground scene to include Hardcore, Ska, Punk and Metal.
 Acts included John DeServio from Black Label Society, MadBall, Dan Nelson from Anthrax to name a few.

 Many movies have been filmed in the club to include School of Rock and Ethan Hawke Staten Island.
 Celebrities have celebrated events there to include The Mob Wives, The Bronx Tale’s Clem Caserta & Impractical Jokers Sal, Joe, Murr and Q.

 Amendment 18 Home of Great Food & Great Music.
-Check our Calendar and enjoy your favorite Rock Bands, Underground Rock, Latin Music, Blues & Jazz Bands.
+Join us at our Exclusive venue Edgewater Hall or let us cater an event at the space of your choice.
 Amendment 18 decor and dining options will transport you back in time to the era of prohibition.

 Address: 691 Bay Street Staten Island, NY 10304